 By Dr. Hida Nierenburg, Director of Headache Medicine, Nuvance Health

 However, researchers have been unable to find sufficient scientific evidence that identifies a clear correlation between migraine and weather.
 Despite this, many headache specialists recognize weather factors mentioned as potential migraine triggers.

 Minimizing weather-related migraine symptoms

 It is impossible to control the weather — making it one of the more challenging triggers to manage.

 Headache support group

 Headache support groupIf you get migraines or headaches, you are not alone!
 Millions of Americans suffer with headache disorders that affect their quality of life.
 Dr. Nierenburg is leading a support group for people with headache or migraine concerns.
-The support group meets virtually at 5:30 pm the last Thursday of each month.
-To register, call (845) 214-1922.
+The support group meets remotely at 5:30 pm the last Monday of each month.
+To register, call 845-214-1922.
 There is no cost to register.